 Most multinational companies in the Philippines adopt the tax equalization policy on their inbound and/or outbound assignees.

 There are no estimates/prepayments in the Philippines.
-Generally, the employer withholds taxes upon payment of the compensation to the employee based on a graduated withholding tax table with rates from 5 percent to 32 percent on net taxable compensation.
+Generally, the employer withholds taxes upon payment of the compensation to the employee based on a graduated withholding tax table with rates from 0 percent to 35 percent on net taxable compensation, effective January 1, 2018.

 The Philippines adopt the pay-as-you-file system with regard to income taxes.

 When the tax due is in excess of PHP2,000, the individual taxpayer may elect to pay the tax in two equal installments.
-The first installment shall be paid at the time the return is filed and the second installment is paid on or before 15 July following the close of the calendar year.
+The first installment shall be paid at the time the return is filed (on or before 15 April) and the second installment is paid on or before 15 October following the close of the calendar year.

 When are estimates/prepayments/withholding of tax due in the Philippines?
 For example: monthly, annually, both, and so on.

 Local employers are responsible for the withholding and remittance of the correct amount of tax from the compensation income of his/her employees.
 The tax withheld has to be remitted to the BIR within 10 days after the close of each calendar month, except for the withholding tax for the month of December, which must be paid not later than 15 January of the following year, to the authorized agent bank or collection agent of the BIR.
 However, if the local employer is enrolled under the Electronic Filing and Payment System (EFPS), the deadline for electronically filing the applicable withholding tax returns and paying the taxes due thereon shall be five days later than the deadline set above.
 If the employer fails to withhold and remit the correct amount of tax, such tax shall be collected from the employer together with the penalties or additions to the tax otherwise applicable.